 By 3-5 months, your little one should start demonstrating some big changes in motor control and strength.
 You’ll notice head control improving and the disappearance of the bobblehead.
 They’ll start pushing through arms when placed tummy down and even start rolling to their back.
 You may even notice your little one fighting to sit up when placed in sitting.

 Your Baby's Sitting Journey

 So, let’s talk about sitting posture and how your baby gains the strength they need in order to sit upright.
 Well, it all starts on the tummy.
 Yep, that same position that your little one loathes is instrumental in preparing them to sit upright.
 Here’s the kicker, tummy time yields no benefits if your little isn’t placing weight through the forearms or hands.
 It is this skill that develops the necessary shoulder and neck strength for sitting.

 But let’s face it, not all hours of the day can be devoted to “Purposeful Play”.
 There are times when dinner must be prepared, a sibling requires additional attention, or you just need a quick time out.

-so how can we take care of your baby's posture during these times?
+So, how can we take care of your baby's posture during these times?
 The answer is a reliable baby booster seat.

 As a clinician, I’m constantly looking for products that offer function and proper postural alignment.
-The Upseat is constantly modifying it’s design and is devoted to meeting the needs of Moms and Babes around the world.
+The Upseat is constantly modifying its design and is devoted to meeting the needs of moms and babes around the world.
 Here’s to proper posture and motor development!

 Dr. Emily Heisey is a Physical Therapist specializing in Pediatric Physical Therapy and President of Kinesio Kids.
 Her goals with starting her company was to empower both moms and therapist with simple, reproducible and integrative interventions for ages birth -18 years old.
 Emily received her doctorate of Physical Therapy from the University of Texas Southwestern Medical Center.@Kinesio_Kids